Bin4ry/deejayeye-modder/Readme.md

 https://github.com/Bin4ry/deejayeye-modder - APK "tweaks" for settings & "mods" for additional / altered functionality

 https://github.com/hdnes/pyduml - Assistant-less firmware pushes and DUMLHacks referred to as DUMBHerring when used with "fireworks.tar" from RedHerring.
-DJI silently changes Assistant? great... we will just stop using it.
+DJI silently changes Assistant?
+Great... we will just stop using it.

 https://github.com/MAVProxyUser/P0VsRedHerring - RedHerring, aka "July 4th Independence Day exploit", "FTPD directory transversal 0day", etc. (Requires Assistant).
 We all needed a public root exploit... why not burn some 0day?